erroronline1/qualitymanagement/readme.md

 * you can provide default paths within the code - but paths will always be selectable
 * you can change rows and columns within the local-setup of tables in case you want to provide different information on save of office-files
 * you will be guided through version control and can choose whether to auto-update version and release date or set these manually
-* archiving files with latest version number
+* archiving files with latest version number or release date
 * exporting files to unchangeable pdf (you might want to overhaul them to editable forms, but that requires additional software) or as protected interactive dynamic docms
-* updating the list of current documents in force
+* updating the list of current documents in force for versioned documents
 * central code modules makes changes to desired behaviour more easily

 on save of excel-lists